-And it seems my easing is not yet done.
+And it seems my work is not yet done.
 “Terrance, come to me.”

 He needs no compelling to do so, ever-eager for my presence no matter the hard things I ask of him.
-“What if she spooks everybody?” he says, and leans into my touch.
+“What if she spooks everybody?” he says.
 “What if…”

 I smile.
 “You seem to have lost your train of thought.”